 As far as vegetables go, gardeners should not despair.
 Now is the perfect time for many to plant for a fall harvest.
-Just clean out the old vegetable vines, till up your soil a bit and amend with some fresh compost.
-Then you can plant a variety of seeds in mid summer for a wonderful harvest at the very end of the summer and even in to the fall.
+Clean out the old vegetable vines, till up your soil a bit, and amend it with some fresh compost.

 What to plant and when depends very much on where you live and when the first frost is expected for your area, but for my zone 7b garden, I can plant a huge variety, many of which will keep me going even in November.